 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jul 23, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 23, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 In May 2014, Wells Fargo unveiled two new cards under its partnership with American Express — the Wells Fargo Propel 365 American Express® card and the Wells Fargo Propel World American Express® card.
 Now the credit card company has unveiled an upgraded version of the 365 card — the Wells Fargo Propel American Express® card.
 Existing Propel 365 cardmembers have automatically been moved over to the new card.
 As of July 16, the Wells Fargo Propel American Express® card is available to the public.

 There are several differences between the old and new card that might please existing cardmembers and tempt new folks to take a look.
 The old card offered 3 points per $1 spent on gas and double points on dining.
 The Wells Fargo Propel American Express® card has expanded the categories that earn more points per $1 spent — Earn 3X points on eating out and ordering in, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
 They’ve also cut the annual fee for the Wells Fargo Propel American Express® card down to $0.
 The old card carried an annual fee of $45.

 While the new card comes with better travel rewards and a $0 annual fee, the company has dropped the annual relationship bonus cardmembers used to earn for being a bank customer.
 That bonus offered cardmembers a bonus of anywhere from 10% to 50% if they held certain types of Wells Fargo accounts and kept a certain account balance.